dolthub/docs/content/interfaces/sql/dolt-system-tables.md

 ## `dolt_remotes`

-`dolt_status` returns the remote subcontents of the `repo_state.json`, similar to running `dolt remote -v` from the commands line.
+`dolt_status` returns the remote subcontents of the `repo_state.json`, similar to running `dolt remote -v` from the command line.

 ### Schema